LEIC-ES-2024-25/2LEIC15T1/README.md

 * [The Best Elevator Pitch Examples, Templates, and Tactics - A Guide to Writing an Unforgettable Elevator Speech, by strategypeak.com](https://strategypeak.com/elevator-pitch-examples/)
 * [Top 7 Killer Elevator Pitch Examples, by toggl.com](https://blog.toggl.com/elevator-pitch-examples/)
 -->

+"BinGo transforms recycling into a fun and rewarding experience.
+Scan QR codes, earn points, and compete with your colleagues on the leaderboard while making a real impact on the environment"

 ## Requirements